Smanar/Domoticz-deCONZ/README.md

 At every start, it synchronise the deCONZ network with yours domoticz devices, so if you delete a device, at next startup, it will be re-created, so to prevent that, you can put the adress in the banned.txt file.
 Don't worry for name, the plugin never update name even you change it in deCONZ to prevent problems with scripts.

 For theses ones who have problems with API Key, there is a file called API_KEY.py to help you to create/delete/get list with command line, informations and commands inside the file.
 It can too give somes informations like your used websocket port.
-To have all command or params just use:
+To have all commands or parameters just use:
 ```python3 API_KEY.py```

 # Remark